jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

 # Editable-Reports-with-Power-Apps-Databricks
-This is a repository that showcases how to enable the editing of data in Azure Databricks Delta tables via an embedded Power App within a Power BI.
+This repository showcases how to enable editing data in Azure Databricks Delta tables via an embedded Power App within Power BI.

 ## This Repo is Under Construction.
 Updates are being made to the content.

 ## Introduction
-A few years ago I documented the step of how to do this with an Azure SQL database at [Editable-Reports-with-Power-Apps](https://github.com/jcbendernh/Editable-Reports-with-Power-Apps/edit/main/README.md).
+A few years ago, I documented the steps for doing this with an Azure SQL database at [Editable-Reports-with-Power-Apps](https://github.com/jcbendernh/Editable-Reports-with-Power-Apps/edit/main/README.md).
 With the recent Azure Databricks connector enhancements in Power Platform, you can now achieve the same result in an Azure Databricks environment.

 This repository contains a few items in the [src folder](./src/) that showcase what is already constructed so you do not have to build the Power BI Report, the Power App and the Power Automate Cloud flow from scratch.
 We just need to go through some steps on how to integrate them and then review the various components within.

-For this example, I am using the golddb.Products delta table within an Azure Databricks Unity Catalog that I will detail how to create from the [products.csv](./src/products.csv) file in the src folder.
+For this example, I am using the golddb.Products delta table within an Azure Databricks Unity Catalog, which I describe how to create from the [products.csv](./src/products.csv) file in the src folder.

 ## Architectural Overview
 ![Architecture diagram](img/Architecture.png)